macrogreg/ProjectTrackingTemplate/README.md

 This repo contains the automations required for **project "[Project Tracking Template v01](https://github.com/users/macrogreg/projects/3?pane=info)"** and for other projects based on that.

-When you use that template to create a new project, you must clone this repo, point it to your new project, and respectively configure the security tokens for your project access.
+When you use that template to create a new project, you must clone this repo, point it to your new target project, and configure the security tokens for your project access (details [below](#configuring-target-project-and-security-tokens)).

 # Included automations